Glossary

 HTML parse checks - Live-site checks that operate on the page SiteCMD already fetched.
 Essentially free per scan.

-Scheduled scan — A scan configured to run automatically on a schedule (hourly, daily, weekly).
+Scheduled scan - A scan configured to run automatically on a daily or weekly schedule, per environment.
 Runs in the background, even when the app window is closed.
+See Scheduled scans.

 Pre-deploy scan - A scan mode that skips checks requiring a live URL.
 Used by the CLI when scanning a build artifact before deployment.